Budibase/website/content/blog/5-marketing-strategy-tips.md

 <mark>Who are they?
 What's their age, sex, interests?</mark>

-At Belfast Marketing we understand our target audience to be:
+At DigiJo, I understand my target audience to be:

 1. Either a marketer, business owner, charity or marketing enthusiast.